 If you would like to join the Mentoring Program as a Mentee or Mentor, please submit your application online through the following link:

-NOTE: Portal Registration and Fee Payment links are only open after the Call for Registrations eblast to Chapter members.
-The eblast will contain up to date information appropriate to that specific Intake.
+NOTE: Applications and Registration Fee Payment links are only open after the Call for Registrations eblast to Chapter members.
+The eblast will contain up to date information appropriate to the specific Intake.

 If you would like to know more about the Mentoring Program, check out the FAQs below.